smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/pairing.rst

 where ERROR-CODE is an Encoded-Unsigned-Int<max=2> field, equal to zero, and ENTROPY is an arbitrary-length field with cryptographically safe random data.

-Pairing-Entropy-Provided-Request is sent as a payload for a SIOT-CCP SIOT-CCP-OTA-PAIRING-REQUEST message, with 2 "additional bits" for SIOT-CCP-OTA-PAIRING-REQUEST message being 0x1.
+Pairing-Entropy-Provided-Request is sent as a payload for SimpleIoT/CCP CCP-OTA-PAIRING-REQUEST message, with 2 "additional bits" for CCP-OTA-PAIRING-REQUEST message being 0x1.
 Note that "additional bits" for Pairing-Entropy-Provided-Request are the same as for Pairing-Error-Request, and they're distinguished by the value of ERROR-CODE field.

 Client MAY supply less entropy than it was requested (and SHOULD do it in case if requested data potentially exceeds MTU); in such a case, Device SHOULD request more entropy via replying with an appropriate message with a non-zero ENTROPY-NEEDED-SIZE.